 How is a thigh lift performed?

-Thigh lift surgery at NYC Surgical is generally performed as an outpatient procedure with the use of general anesthesia.
+Thigh lift surgery at City Surgery Care is generally performed as an outpatient procedure with the use of general anesthesia.
 The incision patterns your surgeon will use varies on the area or areas to be treated, degree of correction and patient and surgeon preference.

 One common technique used for the surgery places incisions in the groin that extend downward and wrap around the back of the thigh.
 The underlying tissue is tightened, and skin is reduced and redraped, resulting in more proportionate and smoother body contours.

 What are the different types of thigh lift?

 There are different types of thigh lifts that target certain areas of the thighs for specific results: